-A doctor will ask about your injury and examine you carefully.
+A healthcare provider will ask about your injury and examine you carefully.

 An X-ray of your chest will likely be taken to show any major damage to ribs and lungs.
 However, ribs can undergo small breaks that do not show up on X-rays, even though they still hurt.

-You may be given medication to ease your discomfort.
+You may be given medicine to ease your discomfort.

 In rare cases, rib fractures can cause a lung to collapse or lead to bleeding in the chest.
 In these cases, a tube will be inserted into the chest to reinflate the lung or drain the blood.

 You are likely to heal in 6 to 8 weeks.
 Most rib fractures heal on their own with no lasting effects.
-Call your doctor right away if you notice any of these symptoms:
+Call your healthcare provider right away if you notice any of these symptoms:

 Increased chest pain